Kevinc1779/grad_admission_pred/README.md

 ## Results

-The final regression model achieved:
+The reduced regression model achieved:

-- **R² ≈ 0.80**
+- **R² ≈ 0.798**
-- All selected predictors were statistically significant (p < 0.05)
+- **Adjusted R² ≈ 0.796**

-This indicates the model explains approximately **80% of the variation in admission probability**.
+This indicates the model explains approximately **80% of the variability in admission probability**.

+Among all predictors:

+- **CGPA was the strongest individual predictor**
+- GRE and TOEFL also showed strong positive relationships with admission chance.

+The model was then used to generate:

+- **95% confidence intervals**
+- **95% prediction intervals**

+for predicted admission probabilities.

 ## Tools Used